3vorp/Spunch-Bot/README.md

 it just uses regular json formatting, read the example file for specifics

+also you can edit `config.py` to change some defaults like prefixes and colors

 from there just run the python file and enjoy